BloomBooks/bloom-parse-server/README.md

        - Note: Don't leave off that /parse in the SERVER_URL!

-   - publicServerURL

-     - currently the same as SERVER_URL

    - MAILGUN_API_KEY

      - mailgun.com "Sending API key" with description "parse-server"